-Tjanpi Desert Weavers (Tjanpi) is a social enterprise of NPY Women’s Council that enables women in the remote Central and Western desert regions to earn their own income from fibre art.
+Tjanpi Desert Weavers is our social enterprise, enabling Anangu women to earn their own income from fibre art.

 Tjanpi represents over 400 Aboriginal artists from 26 remote communities on the NPY Lands.
-Tjanpi field officers regularly travel to these communities and purchase artworks from the artists, supply art materials, hold skills development workshops, and facilitate grass collecting trips.
+Our Tjanpi field officers travel to communities and buy artwork, generating local income.
+We also supply art materials and facilitate skills development workshops.

-Women regularly come together to collect grass for their art, taking the time to hunt, gather food, visit significant sites, perform inma (cultural song and dance), and teach their children about Country whilst creating an ever-evolving array of fibre artworks.
+For our local artists, there is a strong cultural connection through Tjanpi.
+Women come together to collect grass for their art.
+They also hunt, gather food, visit significant sites, perform inma (cultural song and dance), and teach children about Country.

-The shared stories, skills, and experiences of this wide-reaching network of mothers, daughters, aunties, sisters, and grandmothers form the bloodline of the desert weaving phenomenon and have fuelled Tjanpi’s rich history of the collaborative practice.
+The shared stories, skills, and experiences reflect the wide-reaching network of mothers, daughters, aunties, sisters, and grandmothers that are Tjanpi.
+They form the bloodline of the desert weaving phenomenon.

 In 2005, a group of Tjanpi artists won the major prize in the Telstra National Aboriginal and Torres Strait Islander Art Awards for a giant woven sculpture of a Toyota 4WD.
 Learn more.